Black lounge suit

-The black lounge suit (UK), stroller (U.S.), or Stresemann (Continental Europe), is a men's day attire semi-formal intermediate of a formal morning dress and an informal lounge suit; comprising grey striped or checked formal trousers, but distinguished by a conventional-length lounge jacket, single- or double-breasted in black, midnight blue or grey.
-This makes it largely identical to the formal morning dress from which it is derived, only having exchanged the morning coat with a suit jacket, yet with equivalent options otherwise, such as necktie or bowtie for neckwear, a waistcoat (typically black, grey, or buff), French cuffs dress shirt of optional collar type, and black dress shoes or dress boots.
-The correct hat would be a semi-formal homburg, bowler, or boater hat.
-Just as morning dress is considered the formal daytime equivalent of formal evening attire dress coat i e. white tie, so the stroller is considered the semi-formal daytime equivalent of the semi-formal evening attire dinner jacket, i.e. black tie (also called tuxedo).
-Unlike other dress codes, there is no clear equivalent for women, though typical morning dress and cocktail dress have both been identified as alternatives.
+The black lounge suit (UK), stroller (US), or Stresemann (Continental Europe), is a men's day attire intermediate between formal morning dress and a conventional lounge suit; comprising grey striped or check morning trousers, but distinguished by a conventional-length lounge jacket, single- or double-breasted in black, midnight blue or grey.

-Wearing a black lounge suit the traditional way with formal trousers largely fell out of use following the counterculture of the 1960s, although its practice has still been observed occasionally ever since.

-For semi-formal wedding day attire, the groom may dress in a dark-grey suit jacket with a dove-grey or buff waistcoat and optionally a wedding tie.
-For a semi-formal funeral day attire, the mourner may wear a matching black jacket and waistcoat presumably with a black necktie.

 Name

 In British English, it is called a black lounge suit.
-Since black was reserved for formal wear, it was unknown as a colour for lounge suits, so the term was unambiguous.
+Since black was reserved for morning coats and evening attire, it was unknown as a colour for lounge suits, so the term was unambiguous.
 It has also been referred to as a Marlborough suit in the UK.

-In American English the style is referred to as a stroller suit, club coat or sack coat.
+In American English. the style is referred to as a stroller suit, club coat or sack coat.

 Around continental Europe, the style is often called a Stresemann after the German chancellor Gustav Stresemann (1878–1929) of the Weimar Republic, who wore the style as an alternative to the morning coat.
-In German it is also known as Bonner Anzug (English: "Bonn suit") after the capital of post World War II Western Germany.
+In German, it is also known as Bonner Anzug (English: "Bonn suit") after the capital of post-war West Germany.

 It is also known as a director's suit from the term inside director (especially in Japan), or citydress.